woziwrt/HA-Loxone-bridge/README.md

 ## RB5009 example: how we run it

+The RouterOS container commands shown here are examples only.
+Command syntax and available options may differ between RouterOS versions, so you may need to adapt them to your system.

 This project was originally designed and tested on a MikroTik RB5009, using RouterOS container functionality.

 Conceptually, the equivalent of `docker run` looks like this (simplified):